jdereynal/aws-jwt-auth/README.md

     + Then [add a custom authorizer](#add-a-custom-authorizer) for your api.

 ### Create A Lambda Function
+1. Checkout a local copy of this repository.

-1. From the Amazon AWS Console home, click on "Lambda."
+2. From the Amazon AWS Console home, click on "Lambda."
     + If you do not have any existing lambda functions:
         - You will see the AWS Lambda welcome page.
         - Click on "Get Started Now" in the center of the page.